videogular/ngx-videogular/docs/ngx-videogular-demo/modules/streaming/vg-dash/README.md

 Component to stream with DASH an `mpd` file.

-You can combine `VgDASH` and `VgHLS` together.
+You can combine `VgDashDirective` and `VgHlsDirective`.
 If you pass a VOD file (that means, not HLS or DASH) it will fallback to the native video implementation.

-`VgDASH` Directive is exported as `vgDash` in case you want to access to it from your template.
+`VgDashDirective` is exported as `vgDash` in case you want to access to it from your template.

 In this example `currentStream` can contain either an `mpd`, `m3u8` or `mp4` file.